 You'll graduate ready for a career as a creative practitioner, creative researcher, project designer or manager.
-Some graduates go on to postgraduate study on courses like our MA Creative Producing.
+You could become a producer, camera operator, work in administration, social media or PR, or go on to teach.
+Some graduates progress to postgraduate study on courses like our MA Creative Producing.

 The optional modules listed are those that are most likely to be available, but they may be subject to change.

 - Mediated Lives